wyeworks/blog/source/_posts/2015-11-16-immutable-strings-in-ruby-2-dot-3.markdown

 # Conclusion

 Comparing two string literals with `equal?` has a subtle change that can lead to some hard to find bugs.
+With immutable strings `'a'.equal? 'a' == true`.

 In some scenarios thread safety comes for free but remember: string literals are thread safe, not its references.

 Ruby 2.3 overall performance seems to be improved out of the box and frozen literals adds an extra punch of speed.
+Ruby ecosystem isn't ready yet to measure how string immutability will affect overall performance, currently we can see two possible areas where this can have certain impact:

+* Template processing
+* Database queries generation

+In those two area, there are many duplicated strings, what would happen when we have 100,000 users users using our site, triggering templates rendering and database queries?

-Being the first step into immutable objects in Ruby, this could be seen as a small change but it could serve as the foundation of a greater one.
+Being this the first step into immutable objects in Ruby, this could be seen as a small change but it could serve as the foundation of a greater one.

 [1]: http://blade.nagaokaut.ac.jp/cgi-bin/scat.rb/ruby/ruby-core/71450
 [2]: https://bugs.ruby-lang.org/issues/8976#note-41